Chrissy Teigen And John Legend Hint At Baby Son’s Arrival On Twitter

 According to a Page Six report, the couple announced their son’s arrival via Twitter with a cute celebratory tweet late Wednesday.
 The announcement simply said, “Somebody’s herherrrrrrre!” with lots of baby bottle and hugging face emojis after the text.
 The 32-year-old model and the 39-year-old singer announced the pregnancy in November, and the baby’s due date was in June, so he may have arrived slightly early.

 The little boy joins his sister, Luna, 2.
 Teigen hasn’t been shy about her postpartum body or the depression she suffered after giving birth the first time.
-She shared her stretch marks and kept things real in general winning her plenty of fans in the process.
+She shared her stretch marks and kept things real in general, winning her plenty of fans in the process.

 People reported that the baby’s birth came just one week after Chrissy told the world the pregnancy had lost its charm.
 Like many expecting mothers, she had reached the stage where all she wanted to do was get the show on the road, so she could hold her baby and focus on recovering from childbirth and learning how being a mother the second time.